Campus Improvement Plan

 Staff Recruitment and Retention Strengths

-- Parents and community are supportive of staff
+- Parents and community are supportive of our staff and campus mission.

 Problem Statements Identifying Staff Recruitment and Retention Needs